nkester/Kester-Weather-Station/README.md

 ### Via a web page locally (`ojs` or `d3`)

 In a separate project, [GitHub: Kester Weather Visualization Site](https://github.com/nkester/Kester-Weather-Visualization-Site), I plan to use Quarto and Observable JavaScript to take the data produced here and served by this Cloud Function and visualize it on a web page.
 For that reason, I'll test my ability to integrate the Cloud Function and Quarto's framework here.
+That test only includes requesting data from the previously described `flask_function` Cloud Function and displaying that data on the web page as a table.

+**First a little about the tools**

 According to its website, [Quarto](https://quarto.org/) is: